Cold Relief: 6 Sleep Tips to Help You Breathe Easier

-“Studies have shown that menthol doesn’t actually open up the airways,” says Marple.
+“Studies have shown that menthol doesn’t actually open up the airways,” Marple says.
 “Instead, the cooling sensation it causes makes people feel as if they’re breathing more freely.
 And let’s face it, that’s what’s important when you’re trying to treat the symptoms of a cold.”

 6. Sleep on Schedule

-“When cold symptoms make it tough to sleep, paying attention to the basic rules of good sleep hygiene is more important than ever,” says Neubauer.
+“When cold symptoms make it tough to sleep, paying attention to the basic rules of good sleep hygiene is more important than ever,” Neubauer says.